nalu-development/nalu/README.md

 This is a problem because it can lead to memory/event leaks.

 There are other big issues with Shell navigation:
-- Routes needs to be verified ahead of time, so you can't use dynamic routes.
-  Well, there's a way to do that via `Routing.RegisterRoute` but it's not very convenient.
 - `Shell.Current.GoToAsync` API is really hard to understand: can you easily tell what's the difference between `GoToAsync("Page1")` / `GoToAsync("/Page1")` / `GoToAsync("//Page1")` / `GoToAsync("///Page1")`?
-- Root pages (defined as `ShellContent` will never be removed from the navigation stack, even if you navigate to a different root page.
+- Root pages (defined as `ShellContent` will never be dispose, even if you navigate to a different shell item.
 - Have you ever wonder what's the difference between `Transient` and `Scoped` service lifetime in MAUI?
 - The way to pass parameters is a bit inconvenient
 - There's no way to define something and provide that value to all nested pages (like a context)

-On the other hand, `Shell` offers a convenient way to define root pages and have a ready-to use flyout menu.
+On the other hand, `Shell` offers a convenient way to define the app structure including tab bar and flyout menu.
+`Shell` also supports having multiple navigation stacks alive at the same time when using a global `TabBar`.

 Nalu navigation is based on `Shell` navigation, but it solves all the issues above.